viridian1138/VectorVictor/README.md

-Vector Victor is a Vector Algebra / Geometric Algebra / Physics Calculator For 10.1" Android Tablets.
+Vector Victor is a Vector Algebra / Geometric Algebra / Physics Calculator For 7" Android Tablets (larger tablets are also supported).